How to get the perfect finish

 For finer scratches and chips, use spackling compound.
-(Ready Patch by Zinsser is one brand used by many pros.)
+(Ready Patch by Zinsser, now owned by Rust-Oleum, is one brand used by many pros.)
 Don’t use a lightweight compound; it doesn’t stick to painted wood as well.

 Spot-prime the filler and any bare wood with a latex primer.
 This step is worth the effort because it helps you see imperfections.
 Check your work by holding a bright light (trouble light or flashlight) close to the woodwork (Photo 5).
 Every small bump and scratch will jump out.
 Circle the defects with a pencil, then go back to the filler and sanding steps.
 Spot-prime and finish-sand these reworked areas.
 Prep work requires patience, especially when you have to go back to an earlier step.
 What you decide is acceptable here is what you’ll get in the finish coat.
 But keep in mind that the most critical eye will probably be yours.

 Finish up the prep work by lightly sanding all areas that haven’t been scraped and spot-primed.
 Use 180-grit paper or the fine sanding sponge.
 This will smooth out previous brush marks and scuff the surface to help the new coat of paint stick.
 Then wipe down the whole surface with a damp cloth to remove all the dust.

 Brush marks in the old paint are particularly annoying and have to be sanded out, not filled.